ProjectKorra/ProjectKorraWiki/source/core/index.rst

 `ProjectKorra API`_
 =====================
-Developers can also use our nifty API to create addon abilities and side plugins that hook into ProjectKorra Core.
+Developers can also use our extensive API to create addon abilities and side plugins that hook into ProjectKorra Core.

 .. _ProjectKorra Core: https://projectkorra.com/projectkorra-core/